CiscoSE/xr-vagrant/README.md

 vagrant up
 ```

-You will see logs messages, including the ports that you will need to use to
+You will see log messages with the ports that you will need to use to
-connect via ssh and netconf to XRv:
+connect via ssh and netconf to the XRv:

 ```bash